Source

 list(t.c)

-[Column('title', String(), table=<todo>),
+[Column('title', VARCHAR(), table=<todo>),

-Column('name', String(), table=<todo>),
+Column('name', VARCHAR(), table=<todo>),

-Column('done', Boolean(), table=<todo>),
+Column('done', BOOLEAN(), table=<todo>),

 from sqlalchemy.exc import ResourceClosedError